PrefectHQ/prefect/docs/guide/examples/imperative_docker.md

-# Imperative API: Docker Pipeline
+# Docker Pipeline: Imperative API

 This Prefect Flow creates a Container based on the latest prefect image, and executes an empty Flow inside that container.
 Make sure to pull `prefecthq/prefect` prior